 Knowledge and understanding, as well as cognitive skills, are acquired through distance-learning materials that include specially written module texts, guides to study, assignments and specimen examination papers; through a range of multimedia material including computer software and through feedback from tutors on your assignments.

-You will work independently with the distance-learning materials, and will be supported by optional tutorials which may be face-to face or online, which you are strongly advised to attend whenever possible.
+You will work independently with the distance-learning materials, and will be supported by optional tutorials online, which you are strongly advised to attend whenever possible.

 Written tutor feedback on assignments provides you with individual tuition and guidance.
 Modules at higher levels build on the foundations developed in modules at lower levels.